 We can’t cover the whole of an almost 400 page document in a short piece like this, so refer to the standard yourself (you’ll need to agree to a free license agreement), and consult your PCI service provider about what responsibility sits with them, and what sits with you, and whether you’re covered because of the nature of your payment terminals.

-And of course, Pro-Networks are ready to assist.
+Of course, Pro-Networks are ready to assist.
 If you’ve got any questions or concerns, just let us know.
 We’re always pleased to help.